 The Wilderness Tower

-In discussion with Adam Williams, we decided to have a practical purpose for the artwork, turning it into a viewing platform from which to observe the local wildlife.
-The structure draws inspiration from the surrounding agricultural architecture such as water towers and bird hides and maintains a strong connection to the local environment.
+Following discussions with Adam, we agreed that the artwork should have a practical purpose, providing a viewing platform from which to observe the local wildlife.
+The structure draws inspiration from the surrounding agricultural architecture, such as water towers and bird hides, and maintains a strong connection to the surrounding environment.

 In addition to referencing the local vernacular, I wanted to include my interest in geometric design and its connection to nature and landscape.
-The structure employs a staggered and repeated decagonal shape found in natural forms such as flower petals and the patterns of cracks in the earth.
-The decagon also appears in many architectural monuments I admire, including the magnificent Tomb Towers in Iran, Brutalist architecture, and the eighteenth-century British folly.
+The structure employs a staggered and repeated decagonal shape commonly found in natural forms such as flower petals and the patterns of cracks in the earth.
+The decagon also appears in many architectural monuments I admire, such as the magnificent Tomb Towers in Iran and, closer to home, the eighteenth-century British folly.
 I see the artwork as a contemporary folly bridging the gap between architecture and art.

 Ventures Academy Public Art Commission